usagizmo/static-site-template/README.md

 yarn
-yarn format  # Format with prettier yarn build   # Build tailwind.css and output src/public/styles.css yarn dev     # Launch the browser-sync server to watch and build files yarn lint    # Linting yarn test    # Testing yarn deploy  # When deploying to a VPS such as DigitalOcean using `rsync`
+yarn format  # Format with prettier yarn build   # Build tailwind.css and output src/public/styles.css yarn dev     # Watch and build tailwind.css yarn lint    # Linting yarn test    # Testing yarn deploy  # When deploying to a VPS such as DigitalOcean using `rsync`
 ```

+Develop using VS Code's Five Server while running `yarn dev`.
+Scrolling follows the cursor position in VS Code, and the HTML is updated instantly.
+The CSS in Tailwind CSS (jit) is updated when you save the HTML file.

 ## Subresource Integrity